Lcfvs/anticore/readme.md

 });
 ```

-### The anticore's real power !
+### The anticore's real power!

-The server can respond what it wants, it can respond 0, 1, 2, ... view components, we don't care !
+The server can respond what it wants, it can respond 0, 1, 2, ... view components, we don't care!

-Each middleware makes only it's own tasks if an element matches... or nothing if not and isn't affected by the others.
+Each middleware makes only its own tasks if an element matches... or nothing if not and isn't affected by the others.

 Imagine your page as a view components list, like a grid, for example.

-Imagine too that when we call `/what-s-new-to-fetch` the server checks what components needs to refresh and bundles all the elements in one unique response... all the elements are treated, even if they aren't in a specific order.
+Imagine too that when we call `/what-s-new-to-fetch` the server checks what components need to refresh and bundles all the elements in one unique response... all the elements are treated, even if they aren't in a specific order.

 Enjoy :)